visalso/visalso.github.io/miscellanea.md

 Phys.org:
 [Entangled states enhance energy transfer in models of molecular systems](https://phys.org/news/2025-10-entangled-states-energy-molecular.html)

-## Poster presentation at the 2025 Texas Quantum Submit
+## Poster presentation at the 2025 Texas Quantum Summit

 All online posters from the first Texas Quantum Summit, held September 19-20 at Texas A&M University, are available at the link below:
 [See page 30: Open-System Quantum Simulation of Chemical Dynamics with Trapped Ions](https://drive.google.com/file/d/11Ts28LW5olm5yQ1Ygth8aIDU3UXBM0eu/view)